 Why is this blog called Jigokucho?
 Jigokucho is Japanese for Hell Butterfly.
-Or at least, that’s what the internet told me.
 A Hell Butterfly is the method in which members of the Soul Society in the anime ‘Bleach’ communicate with each other.
 The best way to describe how I interpret it, is that a Soul Reaper records a ‘thought message’ within a Hell Butterfly and releases it.
 It will then fly to the recipient and relay the message.
-By calling my blog Jigokucho (mostly because ‘thehellbutterfly’ was already taken) I hope to convey the idea that each of my blog posts is meant, in some way, as a message to you the reader.
-Whether I just be moaning about stupid people, be fangirling over a book or program, be telling you something about me or be passing on the inspiration and hope that I’ve received from someone else … the Hell Butterfly is my way of relaying those messages to you.
+By calling my blog Jigokucho I hope to convey the idea that each of my blog posts is meant, in some way, as a message to you, the reader.
+Whether I’m simply moaning about stupid people, fangirling over a book or program, telling you something about myself, or passing on the inspiration and hope that I’ve received from someone else … the Hell Butterfly is my way of relaying those messages to you.

 If you’re a fan of Facebook, then come and find me and keep up with all the new posts without having to log on to WordPress.

 This blog is for me.
 I don’t add new things regularly, but when I do it’s for me.
 I enjoy sharing my thoughts, experiences, emotions, with others.
 But mostly I use writing as a form of internal processing, and I’m okay with that.
 Posting on this blog, in whatever form it may be, is a way of being vulnerable, open to judgement, and developing a long sought after bravery.
 This is for me.